pridiltal/ctv-AnomalyDetection/README.md

 <div>

+This CRAN Task View provides a comprehensive list of R packages for anomaly detection.
+Anomaly detection problems have many different facets, and detection techniques are influenced by factors such as how anomalies are defined, the type of input data, and the expected output.
+These variations lead to diverse problem formulations, requiring different analytical approaches.
+This Task View aims to help users navigate the available tools by organizing them based on their applicability to different data types and detection methodologies.

+Anomalies are often referred to by alternative names such as outliers, novelties, odd values, extreme values, faults, and aberrations, depending on the application domain.
+This Task View considers all these variations and categorizes relevant R packages accordingly.
+The overview covers methods applicable to univariate, multivariate, spatial, temporal, and functional data, ensuring users can find suitable tools for various analytical needs.

+Packages included in this Task View are selected based on methodological robustness, active maintenance, and clear documentation.
+R packages that do not primarily focus on anomaly detection but offer substantial functionalities for anomaly detection have been included.
+However, packages where anomaly detection is only a minor feature with very limited functions have been excluded.
+Additionally, tools that are outdated, redundant, or lack sufficient support have not been considered.

+To facilitate navigation, the Task View is structured into well-defined sections, including Univariate Outlier Detection, Multivariate Detection (further categorized into density-based, distance-based, clustering-based, angle-based, and decision tree-based methods), Temporal Data, Spatial and Spatio-Temporal Data, Functional Data, and other specialized approaches.

+**Please note that this Task View is in its early stages and will be updated periodically.
+Contributions, suggestions, and recommendations for additional packages or refinements are welcome.
+Contact the Task View maintainer for further details or to propose enhancements.**

 This CRAN task view contains a list of packages that can be used for anomaly detection.
-Anomaly detection problems have many different facets and the detection techniques can be highly influenced by the way we define anomalies, the type of input data to the algorithm, the expected output, etc. This leads to wide variations in problem formulations, which need to be addressed through different analytical approaches.
+Anomaly detection problems have many different facets, and the detection techniques can be highly influenced by the way we define anomalies, the type of input data to the algorithm, the expected output, etc. This leads to wide variations in problem formulations, which need to be addressed through different analytical approaches.

-Anomalies are often mentioned under several alternative names such as outliers, novelty, odd values, extreme values, faults, aberration in different application domains.
+Anomalies are often mentioned under several alternative names, such as outliers, novelty, odd values, extreme values, faults, and aberration in different application domains.
 These variants are also considered for this task view.